jsok/puppet-vault/README.md

 By default vault will use the `mlock` system call, therefore the executable will need the corresponding capability.

 In production, you should only consider setting the disable_mlock option on Linux systems that only use encrypted swap or do not use swap at all.
-Vault does not currently support memory locking on Mac OS X and Windows and so the feature is automatically disabled on those platforms.
-To give the Vault executable access to the mlock syscall on Linux systems

 The module will use `setcap` on the vault binary to enable this.
 If you do not wish to use `mlock`, modify your `config_hash` like: